mrtunes/redeye/README.md

 - Menu bar interface with easy access
 - Set sleep prevention for 15, 30, 60, or 120 minutes
-- Visual indicators showing active state (⚡️ when idle, ⏰ when active)
+- Visual indicators showing active state (👁️ when idle, 🔴 when active)
 - Countdown timer showing remaining time
 - Native macOS integration

 ## Installation

 1. Download the latest release
-2. Move StayAwake.app to your Applications folder
+2. Move RedEye.app to your Applications folder
 3. Launch the app

 To build from source: